base/bridge/solana/README.md

 ## Usage

-Make sure you have a funded solana keypair in `~/.config/solana/id.json`.
+Make sure you have a funded Solana keypair in `~/.config/solana/id.json`.
 You can use the `solana-keygen new` command to generate a new keypair.
-You can use this solana faucet to fund your account on devnet: https://solfaucet.com/.
+You can use this Solana faucet to fund your account on devnet: https://solfaucet.com/.

 The `scripts/` directory contains an interactive CLI for interacting with the program.
 See [scripts/README.md](../scripts/README.md) for detailed usage instructions and available commands.